 For these businesses, basic RFID solutions for single sign-on, time and attendance, secure print management, and other applications are practical, cost-effective, and technologically sufficient.

-In some manufacturing and industrial environments, simple RFID card readers are essential.
+In some manufacturing and industrial environments, simple RFID card readers are essential to effective cybersecurity.
 For example, in some highly automated warehouses the use of mobile phones is prohibited on-site, making mobile authentication impossible.

 The next step